w3c/wcag3/informative/guidelines/layout/structure/sections-labeled.md

 <b>Procedure</b>
 1. Review content and identify meaningful blocks with labels.
-2. Each label correctly describes the block.
+2. Check that each label correctly describes the block.

 <b>Expected results</b>
 * #2 is true.